vega/altair/doc/user_guide/marks/geoshape.rst

 This definition above will create 3 classes.
 One class with values below `0.05`, one class with values from `0.05` to `0.20` and one class with values higher than `0.20`.

-So which method provides the optimal data classification for chloropleths maps?
+So which method provides the optimal data classification for chloropleth maps?
 As usual, it depends.
 There is another popular method that aid in determining class breaks.
 This method will maximize the similarity of values in a class while maximizing the distance between the classes (natural breaks).
 The method is also known by as the Fisher-Jenks algorithm and is similar to _k_-Means in 1D:
--  By using the external Python package `jenskpy` we can derive these _optimim_ breaks as such:
+-  By using the external Python package `jenskpy` we can derive these _optimum_ breaks as such:

 ```python